-- 7.6.1 No breaches the ELCs specified in the licence are complied with. - 7.6.2 Gross breach these are set out in detail within the Annexes (1-8) - (a) For PPC emissions and CAR effluents a generic approach of two times the licensed limit has been chosen as being one that can be applied across all media for emissions.
+- a) For PPC emissions and CAR effluents a generic approach of two times the licensed limit has been chosen as being one that can be applied across all media for emissions.
 For water resource activities such as abstractions and compensation flows, a value of 20% deviation from licensed limits has been chosen as the appropriate threshold for assessing whether a gross breach has occurred.
 For radioactive gas and liquid effluent, operators are required to ensure that all discharges are As Low As Reasonably Achievable (ALARA) under the BPM conditions, and therefore the authorised limit has been chosen as the threshold for a gross breach.
 The limits set within licences are based on what are safe limits for the environment or human health, or in accordance with the principles of best available techniques (BAT) for PPC sites or according to European directive requirements, to ensure that all appropriate preventative measures are taken against pollution.
 For many parameters, it is difficult to identify at what level a demonstrable impact on the environment or human health will occur as many pollutants have cumulative effects.
-An exceedance of twice licensed limit (or 20% for water resources) is likely to be the result of a systems failure considered to be an important issue and therefore a gross breach.

-- (b) Any gross breach of a numerical parameter will be recorded as 'one gross breach'.
-The exceptions will be: - when one event (eg a catastrophic plant failure) gives rise to gross exceedances to more than one parameter; this will be recorded as only one gross breach.
-In this circumstance it will be recorded in the Compliance Record against one parameter and comments made against the other parameters detailing the exceedance and cross-referencing to the parameter where the gross breach is recorded (as they will be counted towards any possible 'repeated minor breaches'). - Where there has been a breach of an ELC further repeated gross breaches of the same ELC may be discounted providing: - SEPA has agreed in writing an improvement plan which specifies a date by which the breach will be rectified to ensure future compliance; and the improvement plan is complied with; or - SEPA has issued an enforcement notice seeking compliance with the condition by a date specified in the notice; and the notice is complied with; - There have been no major (Category 1) or significant (Category 2) environmental events relating to that ELC in the intervening period.
+An exceedance of twice licensed limit (or 20% for water resources) is likely to be the result of a systems failure considered to be - b) Any gross breach of a numerical parameter will be recorded as 'one gross breach'.
+The exceptions will be: - when one event e.g. a catastrophic plant failure gives rise to gross exceedances to more than one parameter, this will be recorded as only one gross breach.
+In this circumstance it will be recorded in the Compliance Record against one parameter and comments made against the other parameters detailing the exceedance and cross-referencing to the parameter where the gross breach is recorded, as they will be counted towards any possible repeated minor breaches. - Where there has been a breach of an ELC further repeated gross breaches of the same ELC may be discounted providing: - SEPA has agreed in writing an improvement plan which specifies a date by which the breach will be rectified to ensure future compliance; and the improvement plan is complied with; or - SEPA has issued an enforcement notice seeking compliance with the condition by a date specified in the notice; and the notice is complied with: - There have been no major (Category 1) or significant (Category 2) environmental events relating to that ELC in the intervening period.